rocketbot-cl/rocketbot/README.md

 [Version A 4 - 16-07-2020](https://rocketbot-bin.s3.amazonaws.com/Rocketbot_20201230_a4_win.zip)

 Fixs:
-* Se arregla problema de variables no declaradas en comandos que desaparecen.
+* Fixed problem of undeclared variables in commands that disappear.
-* Se mejora velocidad de Drag and drop.
+* Drag and drop speed improved.